GentlemanHal/DropWizardTemplate/README.md

 ### Running locally

-To run a dev server locally use `env $(cat .env | xargs) ./gradlew clean run`, this will start the server using the configuration in
+To run a dev server locally use `./gradlew run`, this will start the server using the configuration in `./build/config/app_config.yml`.
-`./build/config/app_config.yml`.

 ### Debugging in IDE